-How did you get the idea to start the Portland Tea Fest?
+How did you get the idea to start Portland's first tea fest?

-The idea to start the tea festival came from a combination of several factors.
+It came from a combination of several factors.
 The tea culture in Portland had reached a point where we felt that the city could support a festival, and the Seattle tea festival organizers offered their support and experience.
-I had never organized a festival before, but I had a lot of community organizing experience and one of the gifts I bring to the world is the ability to create experiences.
+I had never organized a festival before, but I had a lot of history of community organizing, and one of the gifts I bring to the world is the ability to create experiences.

 What has been the most rewarding/biggest surprise in the process?

 The most challenging aspect of organizing a festival is, of course, finding capital and then making enough to fund the next year.
-We have a standard of excellence that we work to bring to the festival, and so we have worked diligently to have each year be an improvement on the last.
-But sometimes expansion and excellence cost more than the budget.
+We have a standard of excellence that we work to bring to the festival, and we have worked diligently to make each year be an improvement on the last.
+But sometimes expansion and excellence cost more than the budget allows.

-What has been most challenging about organizing/establishing a tea fest?
+What has been most challenging about organizing a tea fest?

-The most rewarding aspect of creating and running a festival is having a hand in the actualization of a dream into reality, and seeing how all of our hard work translates into joy on the faces of our participants.
-I also really love working with our core group of volunteers, they are all such rockstars!
-None of us are paid to do this work, it's all for the love of the leaf.
+Having a hand in actualizing a dream into reality, and seeing how all of our hard work translates into joy on the faces of our participants.
+I also really love working with our core group of volunteers, and they are all such rockstars!
+None of us are paid to do this work.
+It's all for the love of the leaf.